 Lymphedema is caused by the buildup of lymph fluid, which causes nearby body parts, such as the arm or leg, to swell.
 This condition most often occurs due to injury, when lymph nodes are removed or become scarred, or if there is trauma to the lymphatic system.
 For example, some women who have undergone treatment for breast cancer develop lymphedema after the treatment.

-While older surgical techniques have not successfully cured lymphedema, Johns Hopkins reconstructive surgeons have experience in new techniques that show promise.
-In vascularized lymph node transfer, the reconstructive surgeon moves lymph nodes from the groin area to the armpit and reconnects them to blood vessels.
+While older surgical techniques have not successfully cured lymphedema, Johns Hopkins reconstructive surgeons have experience in new techniques that show promise in effectively treating it.
+In vascularized lymph node transfer, or lymphovenous bypass, the reconstructive surgeon moves lymph nodes from the groin area to the armpit and reconnects them to blood vessels.
 The new lymph nodes remove the excess fluid returning it to the lymphatic system.
 In lymphaticovenous anastomosis, the reconstructive surgeon uses microsurgery to join lymphatic channels in the affected area to nearby veins.

 Peripheral nerves are those located outside of your brain and spinal cord.
 When there is something wrong with peripheral nerves in some part of the body, it interrupts the signals between the spinal cord and brain and that part of the body.
 There are more than 100 kinds of peripheral nerve disorders.